Course Requirements for Lehigh University’s Masters of Arts Program in English

 To fulfill the thesis option, students write one "thesis paper," aimed either at conference presentation or at publication in an appropriate journal.
 The purpose of the thesis is to help master's students get some experience in scholarly research and gain the skills and experience necessary to function in a doctoral program or in a profession where they may be expected to contribute new knowledge.

-The thesis paper is typically around 35 double-spaced pages.
+The thesis (deleted paper) is typically around 35 double-spaced pages.
 This paper must be certified by a faculty member as ready for submission to a session-organizer as a conference presentation or to a journal for possible publication.

 Students must roster English 490, Master's Thesis, near the end of their master's work.
 To receive credit, students must complete work on the thesis paper they will submit.
 The supervising professor assigns the grade for the course.

 The final draft of the paper should be accompanied by an appropriate sample cover letter to a conference-organizer or to a journal editor.
 Instructions about how to submit the thesis papers in proper format are available from the graduate secretary.